 - Assistance with mobility

 Respite provides the carers of frail older people and carers of people with a disability (of any age), with a break.
 Respite is also an opportunity for the person being cared for to have a break, or an outing without their usual carer.
-It might be a planned regular respite, emergency respite, crisis respite or occasional respite.
+It might be a planned regular respite or occasional respite.
 Respite can be provided in a client’s home or in the community.

 - Light trimming of trees and removal of clippings